Create Your Own Challenge

 To make the process easier, we created evalutils.
 It's a Python package that helps you create a project structure, load and validate submissions and packages the evaluation scripts in a Docker container compatible with grand-challenge.org.

 You can use your favorite Python environment to install

 Once you've installed the above requirements, you can follow the instructions for getting started here.

 In 2020 we will start hosting challenges where participants can upload their algorithms in the form of Docker containers, which will be applied to the test data.
 This way of running challenges avoids that the test data is made available to challenge participants.
 We have also implemented the possibility to upload algorithms that users can try out with their own data, and web-based interactive browsers that can be used for reader studies.
 We plan a broader roll-out of this functionality in the near future.

 grand-challenges.org is currently maintained by the RSE Team of the Diagnostic Image Analysis Group in Radboudumc, Nijmegen, The Netherlands.
 More information about grand-challenges.org can be found here.

-In 2012 a team with members from five groups in medical image analysis decided to build a platform to easily set up websites for challenges in biomedical images analysis.
-We named our group the Consortium for Open Medical Image Computing and COMIC is the name for our platform.
-COMIC is developed in python and django, is open source, and hosted on github where you can download it and start your own COMIC server.
+In 2012 a team with members from five groups in medical image analysis decided to build a platform to easily set up websites for challenges in biomedical image analysis.
+We named our group the Consortium for Open Medical Image Computing (COMIC).
+We decided the platform should be developed in Python and Django, and should be open source. grand-challenges.org runs on the hardware of the Diagnostic Image Analysis Group.